Previous Region:

 Stamford, and Norwalk

 Connecticut’s rocky shoreline and its many treacherous ledges and islands in Long Island Sound, constantly kept mariners on the alert, claiming the lives of many during New England’s fierce storms.
 Lighthouses were built to help the increasing shipping traffic and local mariners during these storms, many on those dangerous islands and ledges.
-Some of the lighthouses built in the southwestern area of Connecticut were built on some of these dangerous rock islands or ledges to guide traffic into the busy harbors of Norwalk and Stratford around Long Island Sound.
+Some of the lighthouses built in the southwestern area of Connecticut were built on some of these dangerous rock islands or ledges to guide traffic into the busy harbors of Norwalk and Stamford around Long Island Sound.

 Connecticut's Southwestern Region